|

 While composing this post on No Agenda Forums, an interesting problem came up.
 How can I show someone their own biases?
 They are obvious to me, but (by definition) the other person’s entire system of thinking is arranged in such a way as to find their biases valid.

-After coming to understand the limitations . . . → Read More: What sort of mirror?
+After coming . . . → Read More: What sort of mirror?

 I don’t have a lot to add to this excellent post about the narrative fallacy at lesswrong.
 Here are some great excerpts, to convince you to go read the whole thing:

-Essentially, the narrative fallacy is our tendency to turn everything we see into a story – a linear chain of cause and effect, . . . → Read More: That’s the story of my life
+Essentially, the narrative fallacy is our tendency to turn everything we see into a story – a linear chain . . . → Read More: That’s the story of my life

 Debating